suhaib-md/CRM-Dashboard-NextJS/README.md

 - The command bar should allow users to search and directly navigate to any page in the app.
 - Users should be able to search prospects and companies and see a detailed view of the selected item.

+### 3. Companies page

+- The main table with information about the companies and customers
+- Ability to select and filter data
+- Option to search for specific companies
+- Selecting which columns should be visible

+### 3. Notifications button

+- Dropdown lists to display the notifications received

 ### Tech stack

 - Next JS